tonk-labs/dappicom/README.md

 ## Credits

+Thanks to [lukexor](https://lukeworks.tech/) for open-sourcing their tetanes project, which is a feature rich NES emulator written in Rust.

+Thanks to [nesdev.org](https://nesdev.org) — an incredible resource, practically the single resource for all things NES.

-I want to thank bugzmanov for their wonderful [write-up](https://bugzmanov.github.io/nes_ebook/index.html) on NES emulation in Rust and provided example code.
+Thanks to bugzmanov for their wonderful [write-up](https://bugzmanov.github.io/nes_ebook/index.html) on NES emulation in Rust and provided example code.
+This is a great beginners guide into writing a NES emulator in Rust.

+Thanks to [Frank Laub](https://github.com/flaub) at Risc0 for discussions on zkvm design and feedback on proving MOS 6502 execution.

 This project is funded by an Aztec grant.
 Without them it wouldn't happen :)